Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many apples does Mickey have now?

 ### Answer interpretation
     The answer is the unknown value of apples owned by Mickey at the end of the problem.

 ## Data extraction

 ### Sentence 1
     apples owned by Mickey = 12

 ### Sentence 2
     apples owned by Mickey - Eric apples apples owned by Eric = Mickey apples * 0.5

 ## Correct response
     6 apples

 ***

+place_noun
+place_noun
+context_grouping
 # Zoidberg Solution

 ## The problem
     There are 6 pink christmas ornaments and 8 blue christmas ornaments on the christmas tree.
     How many christmas ornaments are on the christmas tree altogether?

 ## Digested problem
     There     	are       	6         	pink      	christmas 	ornaments 	and       	8         	blue      	christmas 	ornaments 	on        	the       	christmas 	tree      	.
     EX        	VBP       	CD        	NN        	NNS       	NNS       	CC        	CD        	JJ        	NNS       	NNS       	IN        	DT        	NNS       	VBP       	.